mspiez/network-automation-tools/03-Nautobot-devices-onboarding/README.md

 ![New Onboarding task](./images/onboarding_form.png)

 Required parameters to be used:
-- Site: I have picked first from the list(does not really matter here)
+- Site: I have picked the first from the list(does not really which one you choose)
 - IP Address: `192.168.10.1` mgmt interface/IP address for device that we plan to onboard
 - Port: `443` because we are using Arista VM-s connecting through eAPI
 - Secrets: `ARISTA_DEVICES` secrets to be used when connecting to VM-s